hortonworks-gallery/ambari-opentsdb-service/README.md

 On bottom left -> Actions -> Add service -> check OpenTSDB server -> Next -> Next -> Customize as needed -> Next -> Deploy

-You can customize the port, ZK quorum, ZK dir in the start command
+You can customize the port, ZK quorum, ZK dir in the start command. **Note that Hbase must be started if the option to automatically create OpenTSDB schema is selected**

 ![Image](../master/screenshots/screenshot-vnc-config.png?raw=true)